 First, I begin my planning for the year by choosing a word to serve as my intention.

 I keep this list in my Bullet Journal.
 I refer to it often and I add to it often.
 This is a running list of stuff I want to do and things I wish to buy and experiences I want to have.
-I want to write a new book.
-I would love a new wallet.
-I would like to have more energy.
-I would like to rid myself of my muffin top.
+Write a new book.
+Maybe a new wallet.
+Would love to have more energy.
 I want to have more stamina.
-I want to streamline my kitchen.
+Streamline my kitchen.
 I want to take a beach vacation.
-I want to travel with John more this year.
+Travel with John more this year.

 I want to have on paper (or in a spreadsheet) what work demands of my time and my energy in the coming year.
 You may not be a writer or an artist, so the phrase “body of work” may not fit you, however, I challenge you to look at your chosen career or the soul work you desire to do and apply this concept to your life.
 Consider what you wish to achieve over the year, and what you must do to succeed.